kubernetes/website/content/en/docs/concepts/architecture/control-plane-communication.md

 address that is redirected (via kube-proxy) to the HTTPS endpoint on the apiserver.

-The master components also communicate with the cluster apiserver over the secure port.
+The control-plane components also communicate with the cluster apiserver over the secure port.

-As a result, the default operating mode for connections from the cluster (nodes and pods running on the nodes) to the master is secured by default and can run over untrusted and/or public networks.
+As a result, the default operating mode for connections from the cluster (nodes and pods running on the nodes) to the control plane is secured by default and can run over untrusted and/or public networks.

-## Master to Cluster
+## Control plane to cluster

-There are two primary communication paths from the master (apiserver) to the cluster.
+There are two primary communication paths from the control plane to the cluster.
 The first is from the apiserver to the kubelet process which runs on each node in the cluster.
 The second is from the apiserver to any node, pod, or service through the apiserver's proxy functionality.